-- (i) On any new residential lots arising from the subdivision of land, the keeping of domestic dogs will be either: - (a) prohibited by an effective restriction as to user on the title of the land, or other suitable planning measure. - (b) subject to a covenant, imposing a legal requirement to install a dog-proof yard, whether the prospective owner has the immediate intention of owning a dog or not.
-The yard must enclose a PKFT-free, minimum area of approximately 300m2 around a residential dwelling or part thereof.
-Yard-fencing must be a minimum of 1.8 m high and must have an associated buried component to a minimum depth of 0.3m.
+- (i) On any new residential lots arising from the subdivision of land, the keeping of domestic dogs will be either: - a) prohibited by an effective restriction as to user on the title of the land, or other suitable planning measure. - b) subject to a covenant; imposing a legal requirement to install a dog-proof yard, whether the prospective owner has the immediate intention of owning a dog or not.
+The yard must not contain (P)KFTs or shelter trees, with a minimum area of approximately 300m2 around a residential dwelling or part thereof.
+Yard-fencing must be a minimum of 1.8 m high and either be partially buried or have an associated buried component to a minimum depth of 0.3m.
 All gates into the enclosed area must be of the same height and general structure as the yard-fence and must have minimum clearance above ground to allow for swinging of the gate, below which must be a solid barrier (eg concrete) to deter digging. - (ii) The options referred to in 6.4.4(i) above must be either registered and/or in place prior to the issuing of a CC.

-6.4.5 Other fencing
+6.4.5 Fencing

-- (i) Fencing of residential lots must not impede or exclude the movement of koalas (with the exception of those used for swimming pools in 6.4.3 and dogs 6.4.4).
+- (i) Fencing of residential lots must not impede the movement of koalas.
 Fences that are not supported by this Plan, include (but are not limited to):

-- colourbond panel fencing
+- · colourbond panel fencing

 - barbed wire fencing

-- solid brick fencing (>1 m high)
+- solid brick fencing (>1m high)

-- steel fencing (<30 cm gaps between rails)
+- steel fencing (>30cm gaps between rails)

+- 1 Excludes an "assistance animal" as defined for purposes of Part 6 of the Companion Animals Act 1998